vcs-python/vcspull/README.rst

 |pypi| |docs| |build-status| |coverage| |license|

-Manage your commonly used repos from a single YAML / JSON manifest.
+Manage your commonly used repos from YAML / JSON manifest(s).
+Compare to `myrepos`_.

 Great if you use the same repos across multiple machines or want to clone / update a pattern of repos without having to ``cd`` into each